 Outside undergraduate term‐time, St Chad’s runs a full programme of commercial events, hospitality, and conferences.
 St Chad’s is committed to delivering the highest possible standards of service to all its stakeholders.

-The objects of the College, set out in our Articles of Association, are:
+The objects of the College, according to our Articles of Association, are:

 (i) to advance education, learning, religion and research in accordance with the principles of the Church of England; and